Royal Chicano Air Force: Activities

-Bookstore
+La Raza Bookstore and Galeria Posada

-Through the efforts of RCAF members and CSU students, Phillip "Pike" Santos and Louie "the Foot" Gonzalez, La Raza Bookstore was established in 1972.
-The absence of written works about or by Chicanos and Native Americans led to this effort.
-The Bookstore was established at 1228 F Street, Sacramento.
-Later a gallery was established and the name was changed to La Raza Bookstore/Galeria Posada (named in honor of Jose Guadalupe Posada).
-The RCAF was featured prominently over the years in exhibitions, but perhaps more importantly, it became the exhibition space for countless numbers of visual artists of national importance.
-This community bookstore and gallery became an active center for Chicano/Latino and Native American art, poetry and music.
-Following the administrative oversight by Phillip Santos, the bookstore has had as some of its directors: Josie S. Talamantez, Armando Cid, Tere Romo, Victoria Plata, Luis Chabolla, Marisa Gutierrez, Francisca Godinez and since 2008, Marie Acosta.
-La Raza/Galeria Posada is now occupying its sixth home in its 40+ years of existence.
+Through the efforts of RCAF members and Sacramento State students, Phillip "Pike" Santos and Louie "the Foot" Gonzalez, La Raza Bookstore was established in 1972.
+The inaccessibility of published works about or by Chicanos and Native Americans led to this effort.
+The Bookstore was located at 1228 F Street, Sacramento.
+In 1980, a gallery was added and the name was changed to La Raza / Galeria Posada (in honor of the Mexican printer, José Guadalupe Posada).
+The RCAF artists were featured in exhibitions, but perhaps more importantly it became the exhibition space for countless numbers of Chicana/o and Native American visual artists.
+As a community bookstore and gallery, it became an active center for Chicana/o, Latina/o, and Native American art, poetry and music.
+Beginning with Phillip Santos, the organization was administered by Tere Romo, Josie S. Talamantez, Armando Cid, Victoria Plata, Luis Chabolla, Marisa Gutierrez, Francisca Godinez, and Marie Acosta.
+In 2014, La Raza/Galeria Posada ceased to exist.